 On my journey to becoming a homesteader, I realized there are so many approaches to gardening and preparing the soil for planting.
-I was going to just till up the soil until my eyes were opened to the many different approaches.
-I researched each one, making sure to learn as much as I could, and I was amazed to discover that I didn't have to till or hardly water, and I could even avoid weeding!
+I was going to just till up the soil until my eyes were opened to the many different viable and effective methods.
+I researched each one, making sure to learn as much as I could, and I was amazed to discover that I didn't have to till, or hardly water, and I could even avoid weeding!

-Every homesteader has their own preference and philosophies for how they approach the garden.
+Every homesteader has their own preferences and philosophies for how they approach the garden.
 Here, I'll explain a few different styles so you can choose the best type for you and your family.

 The Back to Eden Garden

 This garden requires no tilling and is my personal preference.
 The process is very simple:

 - First, you lay newspaper over your grass and soak it thoroughly with water.

 - Next, you add some kind of organic matter like compost, lawn clippings, soil, or even wood ash.

 - Next, layer on your wood chips and if you want, a thin layer of manure on top of the wood chips.
 You can also add other things if you wish.